[!CAUTION]

 [!TIP]

-One can think it contains anotherif-else
+One can think it contains anotherif-elsestatement in firstelseblock.

-Otherwise, the expressions in else
+Otherwise, the expressions in else block -- <expressions3> will be evaluated.

 if(<condition1>){